haoyuan-deng12/Climate_API_web_app/README.md

 The services are connected using Docker Compose, with the MongoDB service exposed to the Flask app via the `MONGO_URI` environment variable.

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Write detailed code comments in English and follow the existing style.
-4. Submit a pull request with a clear explanation of your changes.

 ## License